-The Council of Juvenile Correctional Administrators (CJCA) is a national non-profit organization, formed in 1994 to improve local juvenile correctional services, programs and practices so the youths within the systems succeed when they return to the community and to provide national leadership and leadership development for the individuals responsible for the systems.
-CJCA represents the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.
+The Council of Juvenile Justice Administrators (CJJA) is a national non-profit organization, formed in 1994 (as CJCA) to improve local juvenile correctional services, programs and practices so the youths within the systems succeed when they return to the community and to provide national leadership and leadership development for the individuals responsible for the systems.
+CJJA represents the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.

 Michael P. Dempsey